 The spring of 2021 was the second-driest on record, and then an unprecedented late-June heatwave smashed temperature records across the state.
 The Nooksack River basin was part of the drought declaration — a stark reminder that we’re not immune from water worries.

 In those gorgeous summer and early fall days, our rivers and creeks can even have too little water for people to move in kayaks or canoes, let alone salmon returning to spawn.
 It’s also, unfortunately, the time of year people use the most water.

 Climate change means the extremes will get more extreme — less water in the already-dry summers, and excess water from winter storms that can flush away or salmon eggs.
 The heat and wildfire smoke of late summer is when lack of water is most palpable, but we cannot let ourselves forget about water resources for the rest of the year.
 We need to take a hard look at how, where, and when Whatcom County is using water.
 Status quo is no longer an option.

 Whatcom County’s population is anticipated to grow by 75,000 in the next 20 years.
 We learned from a survey of hundreds of rural Whatcom County residents that people in rural Whatcom County are already experiencing water shortages, their wells running dry in the late summer.
 Aquifers are dropping in the City of Ferndale.
-These are our friends and neighbors; for them (as well as the salmon and Tribal communities who depend on them), this is not a problem of the future — it is their current reality.
+This is not a problem of the future — it is the current reality.

 How is water distributed among those who need it in Washington?
-Get the basics with this three-minute read by our policy analyst Karlee Deatherage.
+Get the basics with this three-minute read.